Dana Nessel: St. Vincent adoption agency lawsuit

-Allegations of Anti-Catholicism

-Throughout her tenure as Attorney General for Michigan, Nessel has been accused of engaging in a pattern of anti Catholic actions and making denigrating remarks about Catholicism.
-In her lawsuit involving Catholic adoption agencies, Nessel publicly referred to both the agencies and their supporters, as ‘hate mongers,” and has been accused of harboring an "animus" towards the Catholic agencies.
-Nessel has suggested that she thinks retired Judge Michael Talbot is unfit to help Michigan State University overhaul its Title IX hearing procedures, due to the fact that he is Catholic and previously worked with the Roman Catholic Diocese of Saginaw.
-In her prosecution of sex abuse cases involving Catholic clergy, Nessel stated "If an investigator comes to your door and asks to speak with you, please ask to see their badge and not their rosary," a statement that commentators condemned as an insensitive barb aimed at the Catholic devotional practice of praying the rosary.
-Michigan State Representative Beau LaFave remarked that there is a "clear pattern of anti-Catholic religious bigotry coming out of our attorney general, and somebody needs to do something about it."
-Commentators Dawud Walid and Paul Long spoke out against the remarks by Nessel, stating "Articles of faith and sacred symbols of Michiganians should not be disrespected or denigrated by any elected official in our state irrespective of political party, much less the person who has been entrusted to uphold justice and fairness for everyone regardless of their religious affiliation.
-Regrettably, Nessel has yet to apologize for her statement about the rosary beads."
-She has also spoken out condemning the Catholic Church's doctrine on birth control.

 Affordable Care Act lawsuit

-Shortly after assuming office, Nessel joined a coalition of other attorneys general in a lawsuit to support the Affordable Care Act.
+Shortly after assuming office, Nessel joined a coalition of other attorneys general in a lawsuit to support the Affordable Care Act (PPACA).
 Nessel cites the “hundreds and thousands” of residents in Michigan who would lose access to healthcare, particularly those with pre-existing conditions, as her reason for joining the suit.
-The U.S. Supreme Court agreed to hear the case in 2021.
+The U.S. Supreme Court upheld the PPACA in 2021.

 Trump fake electors plot

-Nessel announced in January 2022 that after a months-long investigation into the Michigan certificate in the Trump fake electors plot, she had asked the Justice Department to open a criminal investigation, closing the Michigan investigation.
-Deputy attorney general Lisa Monaco days later confirmed the Justice Department was examining the matter.
+Nessel announced in January 2022 that after a months-long inquiry into the Michigan participants in the Trump fake electors plot, she had closed down the state probe and asked the U.S. Justice Department to open a criminal investigation.
+Deputy U.S. attorney general Lisa Monaco confirmed days later that the Justice Department was examining the matter.
 Nessel announced in January 2023 that she was reopening her investigation "because I don't know what the federal government plans to do."

+On July 18, 2023, Nessel announced that she had indicted sixteen individuals with eight felony counts each, including forgery.
+According to Nessel, these individuals had knowingly signed a false certificate of ascertainment claiming to be the "duly elected and qualified electors" for Michigan.